New to Telerik Reporting? Download free 30-day trial

 Solution

-Such errors occur when Telerik Reporting NuGet packages we provide for .NET Core projects are not compatible with the project.
+Such errors occur when the Telerik Reporting NuGet packages we provide for .NET Core projects are not compatible with the project.
 The packages are built against the full .NET Framework because the Reporting engine relies on the GDI+ API.
 Therefore, the packages will not work in the project that targets .NET Core framework as GDI+ is missing there.

 If you wish to use the packages in .NET Core project use the following steps for creating the project: